troyrusso/STAT451_Final/data_readme.txt

 7. IMPORTANT: Rename the downloaded file to exactly: urb_ctran.xlsx

-8. If the file `urb_ctran_public_transit.csv` isn't in the files, go to: https://tinyurl.com/5bd4tn7v (which will automatically download that dataset).
+8. Go to https://tinyurl.com/5bd4tn7v, which will automatically download the dataset in a slightly different format (used by a different student).
     The link is shortened via tinyurl as the full link is very long.

-9. Save this downloaded file to the same directory as the Shiny application
+9. Save this downloaded file to the same directory as the Shiny application.

 10. Ensure that the newly downloaded file has the name `urb_ctran_public_transit.csv`.